TurboTax HelpTurboTax HelpIntuit

 What if I entered the wrong bank account for direct deposit?

-If you entered the wrong direct deposit account information, you have options to still get your refund:
+If you entered the wrong direct deposit account information, you have some options to ensure you still get your refund and the IRS can always mail you a check.

-• If you entered an account number that belongs to you, but you intended to enter a different account, use the Where's My Refund tool on the IRS website to see if the return has been posted to the IRS.
-If it hasn't been posted yet, you can contact the IRS directly at 800-829-1040 and ask to stop the direct deposit
+• If you entered an account number that belongs to you, but you intended to enter a different account, check Where's My Refund? to see if the return has been posted to the IRS.
+If it hasn't been posted yet, you can contact the IRS directly at 800-829-1040 and ask to stop the direct deposit and mail you a check.

 We have instructions to help you find your direct deposit bank account information.